VachaLab/gorder-manual/src/leaflets.md

 ## Local method for leaflet classification

 > Very slow but reliable.
-Useful for some curved systems.
+Useful for some slightly curved systems.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to the **local** membrane center of geometry.
 The local membrane center is calculated using atoms in a cylinder around the 'head identifier'.
 If the 'head identifier' is located "above" the local center, the lipid is assigned to the upper leaflet; if "below", it is assigned to the lower leaflet.